To enjoy the full Mail & Guardian online experience: please upgrade your browser

 In the second phase of voting on Friday, the board will first determine the so-called “leading candidate” on the basis of a simple majority.

 Member states will then vote on the leading candidate alone, with the two-thirds majority rule applicable again.
-Because abstentions do not count, Amano could still win with less than 24 votes if they are two thirds of ballots cast.

 If no clear winner emerges on Friday, voting will be held again, most likely in May.